Last Updated: October 8, 2024

 United States of America

-Lou Costello was best known for being one half of the comedy doubt act of "Abbott and Costello," along with Bud Abbott.
-He was the bumbling character while Abbott played the straight man.
-Costello acted for radio, television, film, and theater.
+Lou Costello was best known for being one-half of the comedy doubt act of "Abbott and Costello," along with Bud Abbott.
+He was the bumbling character, while Abbott played the straight man.
+Costello acted in film, television, radio, and theater.
 Abbott and Costello were among the most popular and highest-paid entertainers during World War II.
-Lou Costello passed away on March 3, 1959 at 52 years old from a heart attack.
+Lou Costello passed away on March 3, 1959, at 52 years old, from a heart attack.

 Early Life

-Lou Costello was born on March 6, 1906 in Paterson, New Jersey and was given the name Louis Francis Cristillo by his parents Helen Rege and Sebastiano Cristillo.
+Lou Costello was born Louis Francis Cristillo on March 6, 1906, in Paterson, New Jersey.
+He was the son of Helen Rege and Sebastiano Cristillo.
 His father worked as a silk weaver and insurance sales agent and was originally from Caserta in Campania, Italy.
 His mother was American of Italian, French, and Irish ancestry.

-Costello attended Public School 15 and was considered a gifted athlete while in school.
+Costello attended Public School 15 and was considered a gifted athlete.
 He excelled in basketball.
 In fact, his skills in basketball could later be seen in "Here Come the Co-Eds" in 1945, in which he performed his own trick basketball shots.
-Growing up, Costello greatly admired the silent-film comedian Charlie Chaplin and it was Chaplin that inspired Costello to pursue a career in entertainment himself.
+Growing up, Costello greatly admired the silent-film comedian Charlie Chaplin, and it was Chaplin who inspired Costello to pursue a career in entertainment himself.

 Earnings